 5 Ways to Deliver Better Customer Service During a Pandemic

-The security of the familiar in our lives has quickly been overpowered by concerns around safety, rendering many of the ways we regularly do business either much more difficult or sometimes even prohibited altogether.
+The security of the familiar in our lives has quickly been overpowered by uncertainty and concerns around safety, rendering many of the ways we regularly do business either much more difficult or, sometimes, even prohibited altogether.

-However, the definition of great service has undeniably shifted with each of us now facing challenges and emotions we’ve never contended with before.
-It’s now more important than ever to weave compassion and humanity into each and every interaction we have with a customer.
+But what does great service look like these days?
+It’s more important than ever to weave compassion and humanity into each and every interaction we have with a customer.
 Really listen to them.
 Make eye contact.
 Smile at them behind your mask – it will make a difference, we promise.
 And if you’re on the phone with a customer, smile then, too.
 It works wonders, you’ll see!

 Check out five of the best ways we know to deliver better customer service during the pandemic:

-There’s no denying it, the pandemic is making almost every part of our lives a little (or a lot) more difficult right now.
-How can you adapt your service to meet this changing reality?
+There’s no denying it, the pandemic is making almost every part of our lives more difficult right now.
+How can you make it easier for your customers to buy from you?

 Overcommunicate!
 We’ve heard this over and over (and over!) again from clients and our fellow Zingerman’s businesses alike.
-This will also ease any anxiety new customers may have if they’re shopping in your space for the first time and don’t know their way around.
+In addition to providing clarity, this can also ease any anxiety new customers may have if they’re shopping in your space for the first time and don’t know their way around.

 If you’re offering carryout or curbside service, where should customers go to pick up their order once they arrive?
 How do they let you know they’ve arrived?
 Adding language to your online ordering system and in the parking lot with easy-to-follow instructions for pickup – how to get ahold of you and where to wait – works wonders.
 We’ve heard of businesses that have designated carryout spots clearly marked for customers who would like to place an order.
 To signal that they’re ready to order, all they have to do is turn their flashers on and a staff member can approach their car to assist!